iamaflyingsquirrel/FM-SquadSpreadsheet/README.md

     1. Import the custom view to FM

-    2. Export your squad to a html output (CTRL+P in squad view)
+    2. Export your squad to a html output using CTRL+P in squad view.
+Remember to change to filter to show all other squads (under 19's, etc.)

     3. Delete the example data in the spreadsheet (SquadExport tab) and import your export using XML import